Bats people: Historical population figures

 "The members of [these two communities] have largely emigrated to the lowlands along the Alazani River, to the east of Akhmeta; they move up in summer to the rich pastures of Tbatana at the southern end of the Massara mountain range (see Itinerary), but still consider Indurta as their property and even leave 2-3 families living there in winter.
 [The Ts'ova Gorge is situated] By the north-western spring of the Tusheti Alazani River. [...]
 Together, these two communities made up the Ts'ova community until 1866."

 The decline of the Bats/Tsova-Tush language

-Concerning the slow decline of Batsbur as a language, Professor Topshishvili writes:
+Concerning the slow decline of Batsbur as a language, Professor Topchishvili writes: